Originally posted 2017-10-22 19:35:24.

 Note here that the word ‘gay’ in the Philippines just means ‘gender non-conforming male’.
 By the same token, ‘lesbian’ means ‘gender non-conforming female’.
 The Western sense of ‘gay’ meaning ‘attracted to masculinity’ is only a part of its meaning here.
 As well as this, there are other GNC expressions that fall under the heading ‘gay’ and are also therefore, bekis.
 These are homosexual and bisexual males who retain a masculine or intermediate gender expression: they may not transition.

-The primary androphilic group, the equivalent of Blanchard HSTS in the West, will have crushes on boys and older men.
+The HSTS, just like Blanchard HSTS in the West, will have crushes on boys and older men.
 They have desired male partners since childhood.
 Since women have male partners, they therefore understand that their desire makes them ‘women inside’.
+(Homosexuality is not the only characteristic of the HSTS group; they tend to be small, lightly built, neotenous (pretty) and have naturally feminine manners.)

-Those attracted to the idea of themselves as women already are ‘women inside’ and, since women are attracted to men, they start having crushes on them.
+The autogynephiles, those attracted to the idea of themselves as women already are ‘women inside’ and, since women are attracted to men, they start having crushes on them.
+This group lacks the physical homogeneity of the HSTS group and in behaviour are much less feminine, although they do learn.

-To put that another way, HSTS learn that they are women because of their powerful sexual desire for men, and AGPs learn that they should desire women because of their feeling — their gender identity if you like — of being ‘women inside’.
+To put that another way, HSTS learn that they are women because of their powerful sexual desire for men, and AGPs learn that they should desire men because of their feeling of being ‘women inside’.

 The two statuses are, as you can see, very similar.
 Essentially, both groups see themselves as ‘women inside’.
 It’s just that their reasons are subtly different.
 These two developmental pathways are united in beki culture.